MiniCodeMonkey/codemonkey.io/content/posts/2019-05-01-how-we-collect-metrics.md

 ## Fluenbit

 We run [Fluentbit](https://fluentbit.io) as a [docker container](https://github.com/Geocodio/docker-fluentbit-docker-client) on each server.
 We ended up making a small fork of the official Fluentbit docker image which includes a Docker client.
-This allows us to run docker commands from within the Fluentbit container, making it possible to collect Docker metricts through `docker inspect` or `docker stats`
+This allows us to run docker commands from within the Fluentbit container, making it possible to collect Docker metrics through `docker inspect` or `docker stats`

 A typical config file looks like this: